 * In a statement on October 20, Chinese Ambassador to the United Nations Zhang Jun stressed that the Israel-Palestine situation is the most urgent issue, and said that finding a comprehensive and just solution for the Palestinians cannot be delayed.

-According to Zhang Jun, the new outbreak of conflict shows that fragmented crisis management is unsustainable.
-China supports the Arab League in playing a leading role, and suggests that the UN and the UN Security Council heed the Arab countries' call, strengthen coordination of regional mechanisms, work on the basis of international consensus, take effective measures to promote an immediate ceasefire, and make efforts to ensure the safety of civilians and prevent the risk of a more serious humanitarian disaster.
+According to Mr. Zhang Jun, the new outbreak of conflict shows that fragmented crisis management is unsustainable.
+China supports the Arab League to play a leading role, and suggests that the UN and the UN Security Council heed the Arab countries' call, strengthen coordination of regional mechanisms, work on the basis of international consensus, take effective measures to promote an immediate ceasefire, and make efforts to ensure people's safety and prevent the risk of a more serious humanitarian disaster.

 Source